 The component-based nature of Dryseal makes it ideal for projects which have complex detailing requirements, or where there is auxiliary plant installed.
 This means there’s no need to remove any roof furniture or plant, as the product can be fitted comfortably around it with ease.

 Dryseal is suitable for use as a green roof membrane or as a waterproofing membrane, so it’s perfect for application beneath decking, balconies or terraces.
 Hambleside Danelaw works with specialist green roof partners across the UK, too, so you can be sure of the best possible results.
-Take a look at one of our case studies where Dryseal played a vital role on a passive house.

 It’s essential that Dryseal is installed by one of our Approved Contractors, who will work in compliance with our instructions and using the appropriate fixings for the substrate in question.
 This is to ensure both safety and functionality.
 Watch our video where we put Dryseal through its paces.